This site may earn money from products or services mentioned in this post.

 If a supplement is USP-verified, it means that it has passed USP’s quality standards.

-This is a completely optional process.
+USP verification is a completely optional process.
 Because the USP is a highly-respected healthcare organization, USP verification gives us healthcare providers a little more confidence in recommending them.

 How do you find USP-verified supplements?